darktable-org/dtdocs/content/preferences-settings/processing.md

 : When enabled, darktable will attempt to align the images being used to create an HDR image (default on).
 To do this, it will register and warp exposure brackets onto a reference frame before merging, removing ghosting caused by a shaky tripod or handheld shots.

 pick the HDR alignment reference automatically
-: Before merging, examine every bracket and align to the one richest in detail instead of the first frame.
+: Before merging, automatically examine every bracket and align to the one richest in detail instead of the first frame.
 Improves alignment when the first exposure is a poor template, at the cost of one extra decode pass over the frames (default off).

 alignment detail (proxy scale)
 : Controls the fraction of the full sensor resolution at which feature detection and alignment are computed.
 Higher values find more distinctive features (better on repetitive or low-contrast scenes) at the expense of more time and memory (default 0.625).
 0.5 restores the legacy speed.